smart-edge-open/epcforedge/ngc/test/auto-test/readme.txt

 This config file is a simple shell script which exports configured variable.
 The variables which needed to be configured are:

- 1. http_port: Port number on which NEF http server is listening.
+ 1. http_port: Port number on which AF/NEF http server is listening.
- 2. https_port: Port number on which NEF https server is listening.
+ 2. https_port: Port number on which AF/NEF https server is listening.
  3. curl_dir: Curl installation directory, it should contain whole path like /home/ahameed/workspace/curl-7.68.0/src/curl
- 4. nef_host: The hostname of IP address of NEF server.
+ 4. nef_host: The hostname of IP address of AF/NEF server.
  5. https: Set this to true if https should be used for sending requests.
  6. subs_url: This is the subscription path which is the url after port number.
 	[http://nef_host:http_port/subs_url]